ComicalCache/Cini/README.md

 An "Emacs style" terminal based text-editor.

 > The name Cini is derived from [Mini](https://github.com/ComicalCache/Mini), my other terminal based text-editor.
-  Cini because it is written in C++, as opposed to Mini which is written in Rust and because together they are now Cini Mini, like the cereal (please don't sue me Nestlé).
+> Cini because it is written in C++, as opposed to Mini which is written in Rust, and because together they are now Cini
+> Mini (don't sue me Nestlé, I'm broke).

+## Configuration

+Mini can be configured using [Lua](https://www.lua.org/docs.html).
+For an example of the API (and the completely default configuration) checkout `lua/default.lua`.
+The entrypoint of the user configuration must be placed in `$HOME/.config/cini/init.lua`.

+> For further details about the API, checkout `Editor::init_bridge()` in `src/editor.cpp` which defines the Lua
+> bindings.

 ## Build